List of Power Rangers Jungle Fury characters: Grizzaka

-In the episode "Bad To the Bone", Grizzaka is the Land Overlord and holder of the Bear spirit, master of the power of Zocato that makes him the strongest of the Overlords.
+In the episode "Bad To the Bone", Grizzaka is the Land Overlord and holder of the Grizzly bear spirit, master of the power of Zocato that makes him the strongest of the Overlords.
 He also wears gloves that can sprout claws from the back of his hands; similar to tekko-kagi.
 After Dai Shi's defeat by the Jungle Master Red Ranger, Carnisoar and Jellica send Camille to revive Grizzaka to increase Dai Shi's power.
 Carnisoar and Jellica conspire to retrieve Grizzaka from the cave of darkness to their temple.
 However, being short-tempered, Grizzaka angrily blames Dai Shi for losing the Beast War centuries ago and rejects him even more for using a human as his vessel.
 Once revived by Camille, whom he attacked until she pleas him to come with her, RJ becomes a Wolf Man as Lily refuses to listen to RJ demands and leave Lily continues to confront Fran to restore Lily back to normal Lily as a biker girl rejoins the rangers to destroy Porcupongo in the Jungle Master Megazord Grizzaka overthrows Dai Shi because of his current status as a human and becomes the new leader with Carnisoar and Jellica switching loyalties out of fear of their well-being.
 While sending out Rinshi Beasts to battle the rangers, Grizzaka attempts gather the Crystal Eyes to release the Phantom Beasts from their prison.
 After Jellica captured Dai Shi, he ended up in a facing off against Dai Shi where during the fight, he mentioned that the Control Dagger before defeating Dai Shi with his Zocato.